Home » Why Are Rats Attracted To Wires?

 Rats can squeeze through tiny holes, providing access to a home’s wiring and power cords.
 Unfortunately, rats are eager to chew through wires and cables, damaging the conduits.

-Rats’ front teeth (incisors) are constantly growing, so they wear down any excess growth by gnawing and biting on abrasive wiring.
+Rats’ front teeth (incisors) constantly grow, so they wear down any excess growth by gnawing and biting on abrasive wiring.

-Chewing is an activity that all species of rodents enjoy, as they like the shape of wires since they’re round and fit comfortably into their mouths.
+Chewing is an activity that all species of rodents enjoy.
+Rodents like the shape of wires, as they’re round and fit comfortably into their mouths.

 Rats nest near electrical wiring because electricity provides adults and their pups with warmth.